 Literature Review: The existing literature on social media and mental health suggests that excessive social media use can lead to increased anxiety, depression, and feelings of loneliness and isolation.
 While the exact mechanisms are not well understood, some studies suggest that social comparison and fear of missing out (FOMO) may play a role.
 However, there are also studies that suggest that social media can have positive effects on mental health, such as increased social support and self-expression.

-Methodology: This study will use a mixed methods approach, including a quantitative survey and qualitative interviews.
+Methodology: This study will use a mixed-methods approach, including a quantitative survey and qualitative interviews.
 The survey will be distributed online and will include questions about social media use and mental health symptoms.
 The qualitative interviews will be conducted with individuals who have experienced mental health issues related to social media use.
 The interviews will be audio-recorded and transcribed for analysis.

 Results: The expected results of this study include a better understanding of the relationship between social media use and mental health.
 The quantitative survey results will be analyzed using statistical software, and the qualitative interviews will be analyzed using thematic analysis.